 Note: A POC is not to be confused with a compressed oxygen tank which Customers are strictly prohibited from carrying on any JetBlue aircraft.

-While some of our aircraft have in-seat electrical power, it's not available for POCs; therefore, customers must have an ample supply of fully charged batteries plus 50% extra battery time for the flight to cover any unforeseen delays.
+Customers using portable oxygen containers must have a sufficient number of fully charged batteries plus 50% extra battery time for the flight to cover any unforeseen delays.

 Customers that need additional oxygen while traveling must provide their own POC in order to travel.
 Please see additional clarifications here regarding POC travel.